 Like many of the most famous and well-known Italian dishes, chicken cacciatore is not hard to make, but you do need to know how to do the different steps.

 Chicken Cacciatore is a traditional Italian dish that consists of chicken pieces that have been browned and then simmered in a tomato-based sauce with onions, garlic, and a variety of aromatic vegetables such as bell peppers, mushrooms, and olives.
 The dish is finished with a tomato-based sauce and a sprinkle of parsley.

 It is common practice to season the dish with herbs such as basil, oregano, and rosemary, and crusty Tuscan bread is frequently served alongside the dish.

 It is thought that this dish evolved from the traditional hearty meals that were served by hunters in the countryside, hence the dish’s name, “cacciatore,” which literally translates to “hunter” in Italian.

 The sauce is frequently made significantly thicker and is highly regarded for the powerful flavor and tasty quality it possesses.

-And so we went to ask a great Tuscan chef, Ms. Aurora Baccheschi Berti, for the recipe for chicken alla cacciatora, who has already delighted us several times with splendid preparations, cooked to perfection.
+So, we went to a great chef in Tuscany, Ms. Aurora Baccheschi Berti, and asked her for the recipe for chicken alla cacciatora.
+She has already made us happy several times with wonderful dishes that were cooked to perfection.

-So it is with great pride we are pleased to present to you, from the kitchens of the Vicarello Castle, the authentic recipe of the chicken cacciatore, with the advice, the preparation explained step by step, and the perfect wine to match!
+So it is with great pride that we are pleased to present to you, from the kitchens of the Vicarello Castle, the authentic recipe for chicken cacciatore, with advice, the preparation explained step by step, and the perfect wine to match!